-Soweto, a suburb in Johannesburg South Africa, has given birth to famous people and celebrities and one among the many celebrities in that town is Junior Singo, famous for his role as Mpho in the popular soap Generations: The Legacy.
-Born Nathaniel Junior Oliphant, Junior Singo, as he is popularly known, is a South African actor who first came into the limelight at the age of 12 when he played the lead role of Musa in a popular South African movie, Beat the Drum in 2003, earning him several coveted recognition in his country and beyond.
+Junior Singo (1st of January, 1989) is a 34 year old South African actor famous for his role as Mpho in the popular soap Generations: The Legacy.
+He first came into the limelight at the age of 12 when he played the lead role of Musa in Beat the Drum (2003) and earned several coveted recognition in his country and beyond.

 Singo has since metamorphosed into a fine actor—and a fine young gentleman as well— with multiple roles in movies and TV shows.
 Through these, he has earned the admiration of moviegoers who are now curious about what goes on in his personal life as much as they follow his career.